fleschutz/CWTS/README.md

 The Compiler Warnings Test Suite (CWTS)
 =======================================

-Programmers love good compiler warnings to avoid bad code.
+**Programmers love good compiler warnings to avoid bad code.
 But how good is your C++ compiler and your settings about warnings?

-The Compiler Warnings Test Suite (CWTS) contains C++ test cases (see folder Tests/).
-For each test case there is one source code, and it should produce exactly one warning.
+The Compiler Warnings Test Suite (CWTS) provides test cases for C++ (see folder Tests/).
+For each test case there is one source code, and it should produce exactly one warning.**

-The current CWTS version 1.0 of June 11, 2018 contains 27 test cases.
+The current CWTS version 1.0 of June 11, 2018 contains 28 test cases.

 Requirements
 ------------